NomicFoundation/hardhat/docs/tutorial/deploying-to-a-live-network.md

   });
 ```

-To indicate **Buidler** to connect to a specific Ethereum network when running any tasks, you can use the `--network` parameter.
+To indicate **Hardhat** to connect to a specific Ethereum network when running any tasks, you can use the `--network` parameter.
 Like this:

 ```
-npx buidler run scripts/deploy.js --network <network-name>
+npx hardhat run scripts/deploy.js --network <network-name>
 ```

-In this case, running it without the `--network` parameter would get the code to run against an embedded instance of **Buidler EVM**, so the deployment actually gets lost when **Buidler** finishes running, but it's still useful to test that our deployment code works:
+In this case, running it without the `--network` parameter would get the code to run against an embedded instance of **Hardhat EVM**, so the deployment actually gets lost when **Hardhat** finishes running, but it's still useful to test that our deployment code works:

 ```
-$ npx buidler run scripts/deploy.js
+$ npx hardhat run scripts/deploy.js
 All contracts have already been compiled, skipping compilation.
 Deploying contracts with the account: 0xc783df8a850f42e7F7e57013759C285caa701eB6 Account balance: 10000000000000000000000